Topological holography, quantum criticality, and boundary states: Phase transitions

 \subsection{Intrinsically gapless SPT phases}

-We discuss the topological holography picture of the intrinsically gapless SPT (igSPT) phases in this section.
-An igSPT phase is a gapless phase that exhibiting an emergent IR anomaly in a lattice model with an anomaly-free UV symmetry\cite{Thorngren2021igspt,Potter2022}.
-In general we have the following symmetry structure.
+In this section, we discuss the topological holography picture of the intrinsically gapless SPT (igSPT) phases.
+An igSPT phase is a gapless phase that exhibits an emergent IR anomaly in a lattice model with an anomaly-free UV symmetry\cite{Thorngren2021igspt,Potter2022}.
+In general, we have the following symmetry structure.
 Let $\Gamma$ be the microscopic on-site symmetry, which is anomaly free.
 Below an energy scale $\Delta$, there is an emergent IR symmetry $G$ that sits in the short exact sequence:

 where $H$ is a normal subgroup of $\Gamma$ which acts trivially on the IR degrees of freedom, and $G = \Gamma / H$.
 The emergent IR symmetry $G$ has an anomaly in $\mathcal{H}^{D+1}(G,\U)$, where $D$ is the spacetime dimensions.
 This anomaly becomes trivial when it is pulled back into $\mathcal{H}^{D+1}(\Gamma,\U)$, so the entire system can be realized in $D$ dimensions with non-anomalous $G$ symmetry.